 Don’t expect an easy hunt, as serviceable duplexes in great locations are in demand.
 When you find one, expect competition, true of any good investment property.

-Like all real estate, asking prices for prime duplexes have spiked over the past few years due to low supply and record demand.
+Like all real estate investments, asking prices for prime duplexes have spiked over the past few years due to low supply and record demand.

-Start by browsing online listings and filtering for properties with two units.
+Start by browsing online listings for duplex owners and filtering for properties with two units.
 It’s also a good idea to find a reputable real estate agent and specifically request to view duplex properties.

 Time is of the essence when making offers.
 A preapproval letter can carry a lot of weight.